krzysztofciepka/nat-tunnel/README.md

 Nat-tunnel client requests a dedicated TCP socket on nat-tunnel server and binds it to the locally running service via a duplex stream

-Nat-tunnel service creates a dedicated subdomain for client and streams all HTTP requests on that domain to the socket
+Nat-tunnel server creates a dedicated base path for client and streams all HTTP requests on that domain to the socket

 When the local service responds, a HTTP response is sent back to the original requester